wongwil/CIL/README.md

 - To perform the experiment for the DeepGlobe Dataset use the Notebook Experiment-kfold_deepGlobe.ipynb
 - To run experiments with the U-Net with attention, make sure to inclue attn_unet.py to your Workspace and instance it with UTnet().
-- To run each method, create the augmentation folder (with the Experiment-kfold.ipynb Notebook) and create the ImageDatasets with the desired parameters accordingly (e.g. use_augmentation=True)
+- To run each method, create the augmentation folder (with the Experiment-kfold.ipynb Notebook) and create the ImageDatasets with the desired parameters accordingly (e.g. use_augmentation=True).
+In case you want to switch between inpainted or masked images, just replace the folder path accordingly in the ImageDataset class and in the creation of the augmentation folder.
 - Run all cells in the Notebook to create a submission in .csv format

 ## Final submission
-Our final submission was also run with Experiment-kfold.ipynb, but by combining the predicitions of all folds.
-The code to generate the submission is in the last cell in this Notebook.
+Our final submission was also run with Experiment-kfold.ipynb and using masked images, but by combining the predicitions of all folds.
+The code to generate the the submission with the averages is in the last cell in this Notebook.
+To reproduce the final submission, make sure to run the Notebook and set variable inpainted_path on "masked", so it takes the images from the masked folder.